VirtusLab/scala-cli/website/docs/reference/cli-options.md

 ### `--create-pgp-key`

-Create PGP key in config
+Create PGP keychain in config

+### `--pgp-password`

+Aliases: `--passphrase`

+A password used to encode the private PGP keychain

 ### `--email`

-Email to use to create PGP key in config
+Email used to create the PGP keychains in config

-### `--password`

-If the entry is a password, print the password value rather than how to get the password

 ### `--password-value`

-If the entry is a password, save the password value rather than how to get the password
+When accessing config's content print the password value rather than how to get the password When saving an entry in config save the password value rather than how to get the password e.g. print/save the value of environment variable ENV_VAR rather than "env:ENV_VAR"

 ### `--unset`